top of page

 Aspire Deodorant

-Deodorant Not Antiperspirant
+Natural, Ecofriendly Deodorant - Not Antiperspirant

 What's the difference between deodorants and antiperspirants?
 Deodorants are meant to keep us from stinking, while antiperspirants are intended to prevent perspiration, or sweating, with the misguided perception that if we don't sweat, we won't stink.
 The problem with antiperspirants is that we are absolutely supposed to sweat.
 This is our body's way of cooling off our skin and releasing toxins from our bodies.
 The sweat from our armpits is extremely important, because we have lymph nodes under our skin in our armpits, and this is a key point where they release fluids through the skin.
 The last thing we should do to our armpits is rub something in them that prevents these fluids from passing out of our bodies.
-Aspire is proud to make a good deodorant that works.
+Aspire is proud to make a simple natural deodorant that works.
 We do not make any kind of antiperspirant, and never will.

 Aspire deodorant is the simplest, cleanest possible way to deodorize.
 Best of all, Aspire Deodorant is organic, non-gmo and biodegradable!
 It’s all natural, a solution of ethyl alcohol, also known as ethanol, scented with essential oils and a little hemp oil included for an emollient on the skin.
 Ethanol is made by fermentation of grains with yeast.
 It is clean and effective, leaving no stain or residue on skin or clothing.
 Basically, you spray your skin, and the alcohol kills the microbes that cause the stench, then it evaporates, leaving a light aroma of essential oils behind, along with the hemp oil, which soothes the skin.
 What’s better at killing germs than good, old-fashioned alcohol?
 And, since it’s so great at beating back those microbes, our customers find that it also has other uses, such as foot and shoe deodorizer, hand sanitizer or air freshener.
 You can also sanitize wounds with it, in a pinch!
 The best part is, since it’s a liquid spray, the bottle can easily be refilled, eliminating yet another single-use plastic container from the waste stream.

-Ingredients in Aspire Deodorant
+Ingredients in Aspire Deodorant for Natural Health and Beauty

 • Alcohol, Organic

 Alcohol is the base ingredient in Aspire deodorant.
 It temporarily sanitizes the skin, killing the microbes, and then evaporates, leaving the essential oils and hemp oil, described below, for a pleasant lingering scent.
 There are thousands of different kinds of alcohols, and Aspire deodorant contains specially denatured alcohol, or SDA.
-SDA is ethanol, the same alcohol in adult beverages, to which a small amount of denaturant has been added.
+SDA is ethanol, the same natural alcohol in adult beverages, to which a small amount of denaturant has been added.
 SDA is typically used in cosmetics to ensure that it will never be imbibed, to avoid the expensive alcohol tax that is applied to adult beverages.
 There are many ways to denature alcohol, and the alcohol Aspire uses is denatured with a small amount of bitterant, known as Bitrix.
 Bitrix prevents consumers from drinking the alcohol, because it causes a gag reflex at extremely low concentrations, and is impossible to drink.
 Yet, it has a rather pleasant banana-like smell.
 The SDA in Aspire Deodorant is made in the U.S.A. and is USDA organic certified.

 • Water is used to take the edge off the alcohol.
 The water in Aspire Deodorant comes from the top of the Rocky Mountains, via Clear Creek, which flows through Golden, and is the same water source as the famous "Rocky Mountain Spring Water" used at the Coors Brewery, just up the street from our shop.